Aliuken/JobVacanciesApp_Java17/README.md

     * Validated in the methods **isAllowedFileExtension** and **checkAllowedFileExtension** of [FileType](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/enumtype/FileType.java).

 > [!NOTE]
-> The files for curriculums or company logos can be compressed inside of a zip file.
+> The files for curriculums or company logos can be compressed inside a zip file.
 The method getFolderAllowedFilesRecursive of [FileType](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/enumtype/FileType.java) search the files with the allowed extensions in the whole list of files inside the zip file.